jsluganovic/Dnelb-dTrace/README.md

 # Dnelb-dTrace

-dTrace is a .NET Framework application designed to [provide a brief description of what the application does].
+dTrace is a .NET Framework application designed to serve as a server for named pipe communication.
+It listens for incoming messages from a client and logs these messages with a timestamp to a text file.

 ## Getting Started